-Thanks to new innovation in home landscaping, it can be easy and affordable to try new methods for planting in your own backyard.
+Thanks to new innovations in home landscaping, it can be easy and affordable to try new methods for planting in your own backyard.
 One of those do-it-yourself techniques is hydroseeding.
-Learning more about DIY hydroseeding can help you decide if it's the right method for helping new plant life to flourish during your next home landscaping project.
+Learning more about DIY hydroseeding can help you decide if it's the right method for helping new plant life to flourish after your next home landscaping project.

 Saving time is one of the biggest advantages of hydroseeding.
 You might consider it for your own landscaping project if you have a relatively large area on which you want to plant or if, for instance, you'd like to have your seeds sprout before colder weather sets in.